 Dr. Patrick Safarian, P.E.

-Fatigue, Damage Senior Tolerance, Finite Element Methods and Composite Professor
+Fatigue and Damage Tolerance Senior Technical Specialist, Finite Element Methods and Composite Material Professor

 Since 1997, Dr. Safarian has been involved in ensuring safety of the existing fleet and certification of new airplane models, such as 747-8, 787 and 777-9, 737MAX and A350 at Federal Aviation Administration (FAA).
-His involvement also includes rule-making activities plus preparation of the advisory and training material for metallic and composite material structures.
-Prior to FAA Patrick employed at the Boeing Company for eleven years as a stress analyst.
+His involvement includes new rulemaking activities, including Parts 25 and 26, plus preparation of the advisory circulars and training material for metallic and composite material structures.
+Prior to FAA Patrick was employed at the Boeing Company for eleven years as a stress analyst.
 During that time, he contributed to development of methods and allowables for fatigue and damage tolerance standards for stress engineers.
-He also performed analytical and numerical stress analyses of highly complex structures, including failure analysis in support of airplane design, in-service problems and accident investigations.
+He also performed analytical and computational stress analyses of highly complex structures, including failure analysis in support of airplane design, in-service problems and accident investigations.

 Dr. Safarian interacts constantly with the industry experts in developing and application of the latest simulations tools and provides key guidance to aviation industry in analyzing metallic and composite material structures.

 Structural analyst engineer, Boeing Company – Seattle, WA